RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 ## Near Optimal Controllers with Reinforcement Learning

 Reinforcement learning is a branch of machine learning concerned with teaching agents to solve problems by providing them with rewards and punishments based off performance.
-We use it here to create a controller that will take in as input a history of the past molecular observations, and output the number of molecules it believes should be added into the system at this timestep.
+We use it to create a controller that takes in the history of the past molecular observations, and output a number of molecules to add to the system to minimize the error from the target value.

 ### Environment

-Reinforcement learning requires an environment - in this case, a simulation of the system to learn from.
-We implemented this system in pythons gymnasium library, a standard library for reinforcement learning algorithms.
+Reinforcement learning requires an environment - here, a simulation of the system to learn from.
+We implemented this simulation in pythons gymnasium library, a standard library for reinforcement learning algorithms.
 Our environment takes in

 - Initial number of molecules
 - Average molecule lifetime $t_{mol}$